 You can really stuff the roll-ups with whatever combination of ingredients sounds good to you.
 Here are a few ideas:

 - Make it a Mexican-themed roll-up with a stuffing of sauteed bell peppers and onions, pepper jack cheese, and a sprinkling of taco seasoning on the chicken.

 - Add some Italian flair with sun-dried tomatoes, basil, and mozzarella.

 - Go Greek with kalamata olives and artichoke hearts.

 However you choose to stuff it, I hope you enjoy it!

 Stuffed Chicken Breast Recipe

-- Bake chicken in the oven for 45 minutes to 1 hour until chicken is cooked through.
+- Bake in the preheated oven for 25-30 minutes or until the chicken is cooked through to 165°F.

 What is your favorite way to prepare chicken?
 Tell me below!